 Coffee: Seattle’s coffee shops run the gamut from lived-in hangouts that have been there for decades to trendy new-wave espresso spots focused on lighter roasts and more diverse flavor profiles.
-Recently, a young generation of coffee lovers have brought renewed appreciation for Vietnamese-style phin-brewed coffee, which you can find at places like Hello Em and Phin in the International District, and Coffeeholic House in Columbia City, and Aroom in Wallingford.
+Recently, a young generation of coffee lovers has brought renewed appreciation for Vietnamese-style phin-brewed coffee, which you can find at places like Hello Em and Phin in the International District, Coffeeholic House in Columbia City, and Aroom in Wallingford.
 Latin American coffee drinks are starting to enter the fray with coffee shops in Ballard and Beacon Hill tapping Mexican and Cuban traditions and Pike Place Market’s Maíz serving cafe de olla.
-Bubble tea is also ubiquitous and one can find some excellent options in Greenwood’s Hangry Panda, or at the University District location of Taiwanese chain Don’t Yell At Me.
+Bubble tea is also ubiquitous, and you can find some excellent options at Greenwood’s Hangry Panda or the University District location of Taiwanese chain Don’t Yell At Me.

 Views: You can’t help but notice the sparkling scenery in and around this fetching city, but some restaurants boast particularly stunning views.
 Trek across Elliott Bay to dine on Hawaiian-Korean creations at Marination Ma Kai or nab an Adirondack chair on the north end of Lake Union for Mediterranean-inspired fare with a skyline view at Westward.
-Now that Seattle has made it a little easier to get a street plaza permit, outdoor seating is more prevalent than it’s been in the past, and — according to public health officials — considered safer than dining in enclosed spaces.
-Here are the heated and covered spots to seek out during colder weather days.
+And now that Seattle has made it a little easier to get a street plaza permit, outdoor seating is more prevalent than it’s been in the past.
+Here are the heated and covered spots to seek out during cold-weather days.

 A few Seattle neighborhoods to know

-These are the key areas of the city every self-proclaimed food-lover has got to survey — complete with what to eat and drink in each.
+These are the key areas of the city every self-proclaimed food lover has to survey — complete with what to eat and drink in each.